-Build a QR code generator · Cloudflare Workers docs
+Build a QR code generator

 In your default

-index.js file, we can see that request/response pattern in action.
+index.js file, you can see that request/response pattern in action.
 The

 handleRequest constructs a new

-Response with the body text “Hello worker”, as well as an explicit status code of 200.
+"Hello worker!", as well as an explicit

-When a
+When a Worker receives a

-fetch event comes into the worker, the script uses
+fetch event, the script must use

-event.respondWith to return that new response back to the client.
-This means that your Cloudflare Worker script will serve new responses directly from Cloudflare’s cloud network: instead of continuing to the origin, where a standard server would accept requests, and return responses, Cloudflare Workers allows you to respond quickly and efficiently by constructing responses directly on the edge.
+event.respondWith to return the newly constructed response to the client.
+Your Cloudflare Worker script will serve new responses directly from Cloudflare’s edge network instead of continuing to your origin server.
+A standard server would accept requests and return responses.
+Cloudflare Workers allows you to respond quickly by constructing responses directly on the Cloudflare edge network.

 Build

-Any project you publish to Cloudflare Workers can make use of modern JS tooling like ES modules, NPM packages, and async/await functions to put together your application.
-In addition, simple serverless functions aren’t the only thing you can publish on Cloudflare Workers: you can build full applications using the same tooling and process as what we’ll be building today.
+Any project you publish to Cloudflare Workers can make use of modern JavaScript tooling like ES modules, NPM packages, and async/await functions to build your application.
+In addition to writing serverless functions, you can use Workers to build full applications using the same tooling and process as in this tutorial.

-The QR code generator we’ll build in this tutorial will be a serverless function that runs at a single route and receives requests.
-Given text sent inside of that request (such as URLs, or strings), the function will encode the text into a QR code, and serve the QR code as a PNG response.
+The QR code generator you will build in this tutorial will be a serverless function that runs on a single route and receives requests.
+Each request will contain a text message (a URL, for example), which the function will encode into a QR code.
+The function will then respond with the QR code in PNG image format.

 Handling requests

-Currently, our Workers function receives requests, and returns a simple response with the text “Hello worker!”.
-To handle data coming in to our serverless function, check if the incoming request is a
+At this point in the tutorial, your Worker function can receive requests and return a simple response with the text

+"Hello worker!".
+To handle data coming into your serverless function, check if the incoming request is a

 POST: